Lucyferek-nunu/Loader-c-and-api/README.md

 # Loader-c-and-api
-simple loader writen in c++ with api
+simple loader written in c++ with api